-Gambling can affect any one of us.
-What starts as harmless fun and a much-needed distraction, in this current time, can soon become an unhealthy need, which can lead to serious consequences.
+The increased frequency of these adverts has been criticised by government and by charities.
+Gambling, after all, can affect any one of us.
+What starts as harmless fun and a much-needed distraction, given the present circumstances, can soon become an unhealthy need with serious consequences.

-During the Covid-19 crisis, we want to offer you helpful tips and advice surrounding gambling addiction and signpost you to seek help and support during this time.
+During the COVID-19 crisis, we want to offer you helpful tips and advice on gambling addiction and point you in the direction of support.

-We understand that most people who have a gambling addiction are using gambling as an opportunity to escape from other problems or pressures in their lives – money worries, stresses at home or at work, boredom or loneliness.
-Understanding what role gambling is playing in your life can be an important first step in your recovery.
+We understand that most people with such addictions are using them to escape from other problems or pressures in their lives – money worries, stresses at home or at work, boredom or loneliness.
+Understanding how gambling is impacting your life can be an important first step in your recovery.

-If you are at home and concerned about the impact clicking onto gambling websites and apps is having on your life, you can try the following to overcome the urges to log into your computer or click on an app to gamble-
+If you are at home and concerned about your use of gambling websites and apps, you can try the following steps to help overcome the urge:

 Take a pause and think